alfredogon82/big-holding/README.md

 just wanted to finish it on time.

+Before running migrations, make sure you have set up your database configuration properly in the .env file located at the root of your Laravel project.
+Open the .env file and provide the necessary database connection details, such as DB_CONNECTION, DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, and DB_PASSWORD.

+instructions to make it work:

+git clone git@github.com:alfredogon82/big-holding.git
+composer require laravel/breeze --dev php artisan breeze:install select -> Blade, no, phpunit options npm install npm run dev

+php artisan migrate

 Alfredo Gonzàlez

 “When one sleeps on the floor one need not worry about falling out of bed.”